brown1d/coreos-baremetal/Documentation/bootkube.md

 # Self-Hosted Kubernetes

 The self-hosted Kubernetes example provisions a 3 node Kubernetes v1.3.0 cluster with etcd, flannel, and a special "runonce" host Kublet.
-The CoreOS [bootkube](https://github.com/coreos/bootkube) tool is used to bootstrap kubelet, apiserver, scheduler, and controller-manager as pods, which can be managed via kubectl. `bootkube start` is run on any controller (master) to create a temporary control-plane and start Kubernetes components initially.
+The CoreOS [bootkube](https://github.com/coreos/bootkube) tool is used to bootstrap kubelet, apiserver, scheduler, and controller-manager as pods, which can be managed via kubectl. `bootkube start` is run on any controller (i.e. master) to create a temporary control-plane and start Kubernetes components initially.
 An etcd cluster backs Kubernetes and coordinates CoreOS auto-updates (enabled for disk installs).

 ## Experimental